 Both flier and flyer are correct spellings, but they are used in different contexts, and this simple fact answers the query right away.
-Many people search for “flier or flyer” because they see both forms used in English and are unsure which one is right.

 The confusion often appears when writing about travel, marketing, sports teams, or birds.
 Is it a frequent flyer or a frequent flier?
 Is a paper advertisement called a flyer or a flier?